Cooperative Education (Co-op) Program

 Learn more about CEAS Cooperative Education

 Explore and pursue the limitless opportunities made available by the College of Engineering and Applied Science co-op program at the University of Cincinnati!
 Find out more about cooperative education by contacting us.
-You can also visit our Career Education page to see how the co-op program has become what it is today.
+You can also visit the Career Education page to see how the co-op program has become what it is today.